Electrical Compliance Certificate

 The distribution boards

-- The correct sized links have been used.
+- Have the correct sized links been used?

-- The earth leakage and other switch gear are in working order.
+- Are the earth leakage and other switchgear in working order?

-- All breakers have visible ratings and are correctly rated to the conductors they protect.
+- Do all breakers have visible ratings and correctly rated to the conductors they protect?

 - Has an accessible isolating switch, within 1.5m from the appliance.